Tulum

 Tulum ([tuˈlun], Tulu'um) is the site of a pre-Columbian Mayan walled city which served as a major port for Coba, in the Mexican state of Quintana Roo.
 The ruins are situated on 12 metre cliffs along the east coast of the Yucatán Peninsula on the Caribbean Sea.
 Tulum was one of the last cities built and inhabited by the Maya and achieved its greatest prominence between the 13th and 15th centuries.
-Maya continued to occupy Tulum for about 70 years after the Spanish began occupying Mexico, but the city was abandoned by the end of the 16th century.
-Tulum is one of the best-preserved coastal Maya sites, and today a popular site for tourists.
+Maya continued to occupy Tulum for about 70 years after the Spanish began exploring Mexico, but the city was abandoned by the end of the 16th century.
+Tulum is one of the best-preserved coastal Maya sites, and today it is a popular site for tourists.

 History and description

 The site might have been called Zama, meaning City of Dawn, because it faces the sunrise.
 Tulum stands on a bluff facing east toward the Caribbean Sea.
 Tulúm is also the Yucatán Mayan word for fence, wall or trench.
 The walls surrounding the site allowed the Tulum fort to be defended against invasions.
 Tulum had access to both land and sea trade routes, making it an important trade hub, especially for obsidian.
 From numerous depictions in murals and other works around the site, Tulum appears to have been an important site for the worship of the Diving or Descending god.

 Tulum was first mentioned by Juan Díaz, a member of Juan de Grijalva's Spanish expedition of 1518, the first Europeans to spot Tulum.
 The first detailed description of the ruins was published by John Lloyd Stephens and Frederick Catherwood in 1843 in the book Incidents of Travel in Yucatan.
 As they arrived from the sea, Stephens and Catherwood first saw a tall building that impressed them greatly, most likely the great Castillo of the site.
 They made accurate maps of the site's walls, and Catherwood made sketches of the Castillo and several other buildings.
 Stephens and Catherwood also reported an early classic stele at the site, with an inscribed date of AD 564 (now in the British Museum's collection).
 This has been interpreted as meaning that the stele was likely built elsewhere and brought to Tulum to be reused.

 Work conducted at Tulum continued with that of Sylvanus Morley and George P. Howe, beginning in 1913.
 They worked to restore and open the public beaches.
 The work was continued by the Carnegie Institution from 1916 to 1922, Samuel Lothrop in 1924 who also mapped the site, Miguel Ángel Fernández in the late 1930s and early 1940s, William Sanders in 1956, and then later in the 1970s by Arthur G. Miller.
 Through these later investigations done by Sanders and Miller, it has been determined that Tulum was occupied during the late Postclassic period around AD 1200.
 The site continued to be occupied until contact with the Spanish was made in the early 16th century.
-By the end of the 16th century, the site was abandoned completely.
+The site was abandoned by the end of the 16th century.